 Sprinkle whole or ground chia over yogurt, fruit smoothies, milkshakes, etc.

 Chia seeds have been found to have no known intolerance or allergic reactions in humans.
-The seeds can be safely consumed by pregnant and small children in small quantities.
+Pregnant and small children can safely consume the seeds in small quantities.
 (Medical Disclaimer).

 <<-Back to Nuts nutrition from Chia seeds.
 Please visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.